Palace of De Boure

 Palace of De Boure is a palace built by order of Leo De Boure, one of the oil millionaires of Baku in the 19th century and the business manager for Baron Rothschild's company.
 The palace is located on Niyazi street (formerly Sadovaya) facing Azerbaijan State Philharmonic Hall.
-It was built on the project of architect Nicholas von der Nonne in 1891–1895.
+It was built on the project of Russian architect Nicholas von der Nonne in 1891–1895.